Traffic congestion: Causes

 Traffic congestion occurs when a volume of traffic generates demand for space greater than the available street capacity; this point is commonly termed saturation.
 Several specific circumstances can cause or aggravate congestion; most of them reduce the capacity of a road at a given point or over a certain length, or increase the number of vehicles required for a given volume of people or goods.
 About half of U.S. traffic congestion is recurring, and is attributed to sheer volume of traffic; most of the rest is attributed to traffic incidents, road work and weather events.
 In terms of traffic operation, rainfall reduces traffic capacity and operating speeds, thereby resulting in greater congestion and road network productivity loss.

 Individual incidents such as crashes or even a single car braking heavily in a previously smooth flow may cause ripple effects, a cascading failure also known as traffic waves, which then spread out and create a sustained traffic jam when, otherwise, the normal flow might have continued for some time longer.

-Separation of work and residential areas

-People often work and live in different parts of the city.
-Many workplaces are located in a central business district away from residential areas, resulting in workers commuting.
-According to a 2011 report published by the United States Census Bureau, a total of 132.3 million people in the United States commuted between their work and residential areas daily.